oseiyoke/onboard/README.md

 ---

-## 🌟 What is Onboard?
+## 🌟 What is Nigerian Dreamers Platform?

-Onboard is an open-source, multi-tenant platform designed specifically for **communities, organizations, and educational institutions** who want to create structured onboarding experiences for their members.
-Before granting full access to community resources, new members progress through customizable stages that may include:
+Nigerian Dreamers is a customized learning journey platform designed specifically for the **Nigerian Dreamers community**.
+New dreamers progress through customizable journey stages that include:

 - **Content Consumption** - Videos, documents, presentations
 - **Assessments** - AI-generated or manual quizzes and evaluations
 - **Information Sections** - Important announcements and guidelines
 - **Progress Tracking** - Real-time monitoring of member advancement

-Perfect for **startup communities**, **professional organizations**, **educational institutions**, **non-profits**, **developer communities**, and any group that needs systematic member onboarding.
+Perfect for **Nigerian Dreamers** - empowering Nigerian entrepreneurs, innovators, and visionaries to achieve their dreams through structured learning and community support.

 ## 🎯 Use Cases